Continue to: Coty (post-1940)

 Additional agencies were also founded in Buenos Aires, Rio de Janeiro, Madrid, St. Petersburg and Johannesburg.
 The Russian business, along with funds Coty had in Russian banks, would be confiscated by the Soviet government established during the 1917 Russian Revolution, making François Coty a lifelong enemy of communism.

-Coty (England) Ltd. was created in 1923 with showrooms opened in Walmar House at 298 Regent Street, London in 1924 with C. C. Valli as its managing director.
-The company operated in England, Scotland, Ireland and Wales distributing products manufactured by Coty S.A. in France.
+Coty (England) Ltd. was created in 1923 with showrooms opened in Walmar House at 298 Regent Street, London in 1924.
+C. C. Valli was made its managing director and the company operated in England, Scotland, Ireland and Wales distributing products manufactured by Coty S.A. in France.

 Other notable business developments in the 1920s included: the establishment of Les Cultures Florales Méditerranéennes in 1925 to grow jasmine in the vicinity of Cannes and orange blossom flowers near Naples; the acquisition of the business, trademarks, name and formulas of the Société Française des Parfums Rallet in 1926; the organisation of the Rallet Corporation of America in 1927 to introduce and promote Rallet products in the United States; the creation of Coty S.A.R.
 (Societate Anonimă Română) in 1927 to serve the Balkan states; the purchase of the worldwide interests of Marie Earle in 1928; and the acquisition of Marcel Franck, a French maker of atomisers, in 1928.